c4ss1uslab/digitalgarden/src/site/notes/_000_digital garden/c4ss1us' garden.md

 for the past 7 years, as an attempt to answer my own pressing existential questions and make sense of the reality we live in, i've been researching themes such as:
 - *how can we live in more ethical and regenerative ways?*
 - *is it even possible to create societies that are in service of the flourishing of all life?*
-- *what are the main challenges and constraints to that?*
+- *what are the main challenges and constraints to moving in this direction?*

-my research led me into an open-ended mapping of our *landscape of ideas, narratives, philosophies, practices, challenges and opportunities* in moving in this direction, which you'll find in scattered notes around here, as well as a more specific inquiry and experiments into: *how to create better systems for social coordination and self-actualization.*
+my research led me into an open-ended mapping of our *landscape of ideas, narratives, philosophies, practices, approaches, challenges and opportunities* in this space, as well as a more specific inquiry and experiments into *how to create better systems for social coordination and self-actualization.*

-you'll find 2 main types of content here:
+therefore, you'll find 2 main types of content here:

 1) an ongoing [[_001_research/00 - viable pathways book-zine\|mapping of responses]] & diagnosis on the [[concepts/design/metacrisis\|metacrisis]] - i.e. a lot of different analyses on the [[root causes\|root causes]] of the uniquely challenging historical moment we're living, in which we're facing a set of completely *novel, escalating* [[topics/design/systemic risks\|systemic risks]] and extremely consequential [interconnected crises](https://www.undp.org/blog/doing-development-polycrisis) that continue to unravel as a result of our [[concepts/design/moloch\|persistent coordination failures]] as [[responses/design/second renaissance\|the first truly global society in the history of human civilizations]]\*. many perspectives also point that this is a moment that carries the seeds of an opportunity for profound renewal, [[systemic transformation\|systemic transformation]] and a [[concepts/alchemy/humanity's phase shift\|phase shift]] into radically wiser, weller societies - something akin to a civilization-scale rite of passage.